RosettaCommons/documentation/rosetta_basics/graphics.md

 =====

 ### Compiling with graphics mode
+Graphics or "viewer" is a native graphics viewer in Rosetta that allows you to watch a given pose in real-time.
+It is often used to troubleshoot protocols in rosetta_scripts.
+These are the same graphics that are used in Rosetta@home BOINC screensaver.

 #### In linux
 Before you can compile, you need copy the libglut.so file into the external lib directory: